KyleKing/recipes/docs/pizza/pizza.md

 ## Recipe

+> The pizza has never turned out quite as tasty as it could be.
+Not sure what changes are needed.
+Probably haven't done enough to stretch out the dough

 * Let the dough rest at room temperature for at least 2-3 hours to come to room temperature.
 Best if covered in a bowl, but fine to leave in the plastic bag from the grocery
 * Put the cold pizza stone in a cold oven then preheat to 425
 * Place the dough on a lightly floured surface, then gently press to form a larger circle.
 Avoid pressing on the middle and crust